Shohn-Godboldt/Shohn-Godboldt/README.md

 - 👋 Hi, I’m @Shohn-Godboldt
 - 👀 I’m interested in Bioinformatics, Biostatostocs, and Computational Biology
-- 🌱 I’m currently learning Bioinfomratics
+- 🌱 I’m currently learning Bioinformatics
 - 💞️ I’m looking to collaborate on Phylogenyl and Genomic based reserech projects
 - 📫 How to reach me by email ar shohngodboldt@gmail.com
 - 😄 Pronouns: He/Him/His